hds/hegdenu.net/content/posts/commit-messages.md

 Now is the part where I have to apologise to [Marco Ieni](https://www.marcoieni.com/), the author of the fantastic [release-plz](https://release-plz.ieni.dev/) project.
 I don't want to take aim at Marco specifically, it was just that this experience perfectly highlighted the general trend to not include important information in commit messages.

-> Note to self: open an issue on release-plz to include more detailed information in the commit message.
+> Note to self: open an issue on release-plz to include more detailed information in the commit message. (done: [#1355](https://github.com/MarcoIeni/release-plz/issues/1355))

 ### rant